-- After establishing the fire and loading it with larger pieces of wood, leave it running with the top air slide fully open to generate high heat output. - Running the appliance with the door open will not produce maximum heating in the room as it will draw a lot of already warmed air out of the room. - Similarly running the heater with the top air slide and the bottom air slide fully open will often not give the hottest fire as too much heat is lost up the flue and does not come into the room - Do not overload firebox with fuel.
+- After establishing the fire and loading it with larger pieces of wood, leave it running with the spindle fully open to generate maximum heat output. - Running the appliance with the door open will not produce maximum heating in the room as it will draw a lot of already warmed air out of the room. - Do not overload firebox with fuel.